-R Financial liabilities
+B Financial liabilities

-Financial instruments with a contractual obligation to deliver cash or another financial assets is recognised as financial liability by the Company.
+Financial instruments with a contractual obligation to deliver cash or another financial assets is recognised as financial liability by the Company, Classification ii) Initial recognition and measurement

 The Company classifies all financial liabilities as subsequently measured at amortised cost, except for financial liabilities at fair value through profit or loss.
 Such liabilities, including derivatives that are liabilities, shall be subsequently measured at fair value.